Sampling-Based Multi-Modal Multi-Robot Multi-Goal Path Planning: Planners

-To explore the graph, AIT* and EIT* perform their respective \textit{asymmetric bidirectional search} strategies, as described in \cite{strub_ijrr22}.
+AIT* and EIT* \cite{strub2020adaptively, strub_ijrr22} use adaptive problem-specific heuristics to focus the search on promising regions.
+These heuristics are computed and refined through an \textit{asymmetric bidirectional search} to obtain more informative exploration and improved solution quality. \paragraph{Search} To explore the graph, AIT* and EIT* perform their respective \textit{asymmetric bidirectional search} strategies, as described in \cite{strub_ijrr22}.
 Although each planner utilizes distinct heuristics, both follow an identical approach to handle transitions: When the forward search reaches a transition node, it only expands to valid successor modes, enforcing forward-directed connectivity; the reverse search applies the same logic in opposite direction (i.e., expanding towards previous modes).
 Both planners need an admissible a priori cost-to-come (i.e., from the start to the state $x$) heuristic - we use a modified version of \cref{eq:heuristic} with the lower bound cost to reach a mode computed from the start node instead of the goal (i.e., replacing $c_\text{rev}$ with the cost computed by running a forward search only over the transition nodes of the previous modes).
 This heuristic is a trade-off between heuristic accuracy and computational efficiency.

 The reverse search in EIT* incorporates heuristics approximating the computational effort required to find a valid path.
 We define the computational effort as the collision checking effort.
 Following this definition, the effort-to-come is computed analogously to the cost-to-come heuristic in \cref{eq:heuristic}, where cost terms are substituted by effort.